julplee/synthesio-job-descriptions/job-descriptions/qa.md

 * work in a automated process so that we deploy in production daily (continuous delivery)

 ## Mission
-* Hire and manage QA analysts or automation engineers
+* Colaborate and communicate thoroughly with Product and Developers and challenge functional requirements
-* Lead the automation via End-to-End tests of Synthesio platform in particular
+* Participate in the automation via End-to-End tests of Synthesio platform in particular
   * Create and maintain tests scenarios
   * Automate the run of these tests to sustain each product release (CI integration)
 * Validate releases regarding the QA coverage of the product in particular